-A file's font can be modified to improve legibility and spacing via the Form Designer Control Panel (中).
+A file's font can be modified to improve legibility and spacing via the Form Designer Control Panel

-Standard Font Select this option to use the standard font face (Segoe UI)
+Standard Font Select this option to use the standard font face

-and size (10pt).
+(Segoe UI) and size (10pt).

-Classic Font Select this option to use the font face (MS Sans Serif) and size (8pt) that was used in prior versions of the software
+Classic Font Select this option to use the font face (MS Sans of the software (i.e., Version 18 and earlier).

+Serif) and size (8pt) that was used in prior versions